crpietschmann/portfolio/_posts/2004-09-11-vbnet-2005s-my-namespace-for-mono.markdown

-<em>UPDATE: I have since abandoned this project idea since the &quot;My&quot; namespace is WAY to large for one person to write the entire thing in their spare time.
-Plus, I think the Mono guys have probably started to tackle this anyway.</em>
+*UPDATE: I have since abandoned this project idea since the &quot;My&quot; namespace is WAY to large for one person to write the entire thing in their spare time.
+Plus, I think the Mono guys have probably started to tackle this anyway.*